-As in previous years, the highest levels of ineligible addresses were recorded in Argyll and Bute, Dumfries and Galloway, Na h-Eileanan Siar, Highland and Orkney Islands17.
-For both Na h-Eileanan Siar and Argyll and Bute, high levels of ineligible addresses were expected as both areas contain a high number of holiday and second homes which are not eligible for the survey.
+As in previous years, Argyll and Bute, Dumfries and Galloway, Na h-Eileanan Siar, Highland and Orkney Islands were among the areas where the highest levels of ineligible addresses were recorded.
+For Na h-Eileanan Siar and Argyll and Bute, high levels of ineligible addresses were expected as both areas contain a high number of holiday and second homes which are not eligible for the survey.
 Expected levels of ineligible addresses for Dumfries and Galloway, Highland and Orkney were all above 10%.

-The two lowest household response rates in 2017 were in Glasgow City and East Renfrewshire, with Glasgow City having the lowest household response rate.
-In addition, 5 other local authorities had a response rate under 60 per cent in 2016.
+The two lowest household response rates in 2018 were in Glasgow City and South Lanarkshire, with Glasgow City having the lowest household response rate.
+In addition, four other local authorities had a response rate under 60 per cent in 2018.

-The conversion from household interview to random adult completion was 92 per cent in 2017(this was 92% in 2016, 91% in 2015, 92% in 2014 and 93% both in 2012 and 2013).
+The conversion from household interview to random adult completion was 92 per cent in 2018 (this was 92% in 2016 and 2017, 91% in 2015, 92% in 2014 and 93% in 2012 and 2013).